AgentRev/CoD-FoV-Changers/README.md

 - If you are getting the `System.ArgumentException Font` error, please download [MissingFonts.zip](https://github.com/AgentRev/CoD-FoV-Changers/raw/master/MissingFonts.zip), and extract the files in `C:\Windows\Fonts` (if asked to replace current files, choose yes).

-- I don't have FoV Changers for Mac, I don't even have a Mac.
+- No, I don't have FoV Changers for Mac.
+I don't even have a Mac.

 ---